ArrowstreamUK/tsapiness/README.md

 # tsapiness

+Please note that this library is currently unsupported

 tsapiness (pronounced "zappiness") aims to make the TSAPI easy to access via Python.

 Currently, the project provides a python representation of the TSAPI so that the data can be manipulated accordingly.